oreoluwa-olaleye/Evolving/seasons/ season1/index.md

 The Kenyan Highlands were fertile and free — until the British carved them into the "White Highlands".
 Meet the Mau Mau, the forgotten freedom fighters the world called terrorists.

-> 💡 **Did You Know?**
-> Over 1.5 million Kikuyus were detained in colonial "re-education" camps between 1952 and 1960.
+> 💡 *Over 1.5 million Kikuyus were detained in colonial "re-education" camps between 1952 and 1960.*

 ---